Tankdoz/PUREstack/README.md

 - Configuration file unbound.conf and aditional configuration files *,conf in unbound.conf.d need to be readable by 101:102
 - blocklist, although not used by unbound (pihole is doing the blocking) needs to be there to avoid warnings from the exporter

-unbound.conf: rw for your user, read for 101:102  (file) unbound.conf.d: rwx for your user, rx for 101:102 (directory)
+unbound.conf: rw for your user, read for 101:102  (file). unbound.conf.d: rwx for your user, rx for 101:102 (directory).
-blocklists: rwx for your user, readable by 101:102  (directory) unbound.block.conf rw for your user, readable by 101:102 (file) -->contains 3 dummy lines
+blocklists: rwx for your user, readable by 101:102  (directory). unbound.block.conf rw for your user, readable by 101:102 (file) -->contains 3 dummy lines.
 ```
 sudo chown $USER:102 ~/dockerprojects/stacks/pure/volumes/unbound/unbound.conf
 sudo chmod 640 ~/dockerprojects/stacks/pure/volumes/unbound/unbound.conf